 Toilet leaks: Does your toilet cycle when no one is in the bathroom?
 Do you have to jiggle the handle to stop the toilet from running?
-These are all symptoms of worn or maladjusted components resulting in leaks inside of your toilet.
+These are all symptoms of worn or maladjusted components in your toilet.
 We recommend testing your toilets for leaks at least once a year.
-The process is very simple and can save you from receiving an unexpected large water bill.
+The process is very simple and can save you from receiving an unexpectedly high water bill.
 Add food coloring or other non-staining dye tablets to your toilet tank.
 Customers can obtain free dye tablets at our office.
 Let the toilet stand for twenty minutes.
 If the water in the bowl changes color, it indicates that toilet tank water is leaking into the bowl and down the drain.